 Aside from the driving supervisor, only the class 7 licensee's immediate family can be in the car.
 All allowed passengers must be wearing seatbelts at all times.
 The driver must have zero blood alcohol content, while the supervising driver can only have up to 0.05%.

-Saskatchewan's Class 7 Driver's License
+Class 7 Driver's License in Saskatchewan

 In Saskatchewan, a class 7 driver's license applicant must be at least 15 years old.
 Applicants under 19 must provide written parental content.
 They must also complete basic and sign knowledge tests to acquire the class 7 DL.